 We know from records that this family moved to Liverpool where they ran a family butcher’s Business in Wavertree.

-Later the family moved to live close to Bodelwyddan in Pen Isa, Glascoed, St Asaph
+Later the family moved to live in the small parish of Bodelwyddan in Pen Isa, Glascoed, St Asaph

 William was awarded the British War Medal and The Victory Medal.